Viking Cruises Into the Midnight Sun itinerary combines wild and beautiful ports with magical days at sea on a journey ...

 October is a great time to visit the speedway because cars are practicing (for Rolex 24 and other races), tours are not crowded, and gift shop merchandise is discounted; I saw one leather jacket marked discounted from $1,200 to $749.

-During my visit, I saw the Russian national skydiving team practicing their moves on-ground.
+During my visit, the Russian national skydiving team practiced their moves on-ground.